scipion-em/docs/_sources/docs/facilities/customize-report-grafana.rst.txt

 ----------------------------------
 We will not discuss here how to install or do the basic configuration of InfluxDb since it is discussed elsewhere (see for example https://devconnected.com/how-to-install-influxdb-on-ubuntu-debian-in-2019/).

-You may check that the database is running using the command line cliente *influx*
+You may check that the database is running using the command line client *influx*

  .. code-block:: bash